philips-labs/dct-notary-admin/README.md

 ```

 > **NOTE:** via make we will also use our sandboxed `.notary/config.json` automatically to prevent you from messing arround with your current notary (Production) settings.

+[Notary]: https://github.com/theupdateframework/notary "Notary is a project that allows anyone to have trust over arbitrary collections of data"
+[NotaryFork]: https://github.com/philips-labs/notary/blob/feature/sandbox "This Fork is only to support the submodule which contains the sandbox setup"
+[NotaryForkSandbox]: https://github.com/philips-labs/notary/blob/feature/sandbox/docker-compose.sandbox.yml "Notary docker-compose sandbox setup"